groundwired/salesforce-food-bank/README.md

 salesforce-food-bank
 ====================

-Food Bank Manager built on Salesforce using Angular.js
+Food Bank Service built on Salesforce using Angular.js

 This is a Salesforce.com and AngularJS application that tracks clients and service delivery for food banks.